How to Start a Car Detailing Business in 2026: Step-by-Step Guide

 Types of car detailing

 Some owners thrive with a mobile setup, while others prefer having a shop.
-Then there are those who specialize in high-end or niche services.
+Then there are those who specialize in high-end or niche services when starting a car detailing business.

 3. Open a business bank account